getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `version`:

 : _Optional_.
-The Version of graphics device.
+The Version of the graphics device.

 `id`: